 Why Do Dogs Have Such Expressive Eyebrows?

 Fenrir’s (my Alaskan Klee Kai) eyebrows really crack me up!
 Most of the fur around his face is gray, but his eyebrows are all white.
 It gives him quite a distinct look.
-I joke that if my dogs could talk, the one thing of Fen’s that my Papillon, Kitsune, would be jealous of would be his dignified brows.
+I joke that if my dogs could talk, the one thing of Fen’s that my PapillonOpens in a new tab., Kitsune, would be jealous of would be his dignified brows.
 Truth be told, despite not standing out quite as much, Kitsune’s brow game is pretty on point too.
 Have you ever wondered why dogs have such expressive eyebrows when compared to most other members of the animal kingdom?

 Did you know that dogs, like humans, use their eyebrows to express emotion?